luhuan9420/Distributed-Sort/README.md

-# **Project 2 : Distributed Sort**
+# **Distributed Sort**
-CSE 224 Winter 2022 Project 2 Starter Code

 ---

 ## About the project
-The starter-code in this repository contains some utilities and some initial code in the source `netsort.go` file that you will use to create a **distributed sort** program.
-This is an extension of the sort program you had implemented in project 1 to a distributed peer-to-peer framework.
+This is an extension of the sort program to a distributed peer-to-peer framework.
-In the starter code, you are provided with a docker-compose file with 4 servers that each run the `netsort` routine.
 The final output will be a sorted file of records for each server with a set of records from its own input list augmented with a fraction of records from each of the other servers.

-The main objective of this project is for you  to get familiarized with basic socket level programming, handling servers and clients, some popular concurrency control methods that golang provides natively and some functional knowledge of Docker.
-The starter-code, however, provides all implementation of Docker/docker-compose that you will need to get your code up and running.

 ---